 Best Time to Visit Mongolia: A Month-by-Month Travel Guide

-If you've ever fantasised about vast blue skies, endless steppes, and experiencing a sense of journey back in time, then Mongolia is calling.
-Be warned, however, Mongolia is a land of extremes - the summers are warm and inviting, and the winters are cold and brutal.
+If you've ever fantasized about vast blue skies, endless steppes, and experiencing a sense of journey back in time, then Mongolia is calling.
+Be warned, however, Mongolia is a land of extremes—the summers are warm and inviting, and the winters are cold and brutal.
 With that said, understanding the best time to visit Mongolia will be invaluable in your planning.

 January - February: Winter Wonderland